 Here’s the first five…

-i Drive 360 is a fantastic new entertainment complex featured on International Drive.
-It’s not only home to the amazing 400 foot Orlando Eye, but also loads of places to eat, Madam Tussauds and the Sea Life Aquarium.
+Icon Orlando is a fantastic new entertainment complex featured on International Drive.
+It’s not only home to the amazing 400 foot ICON Orlando wheel, but also loads of places to eat, Madam Tussauds and the Sea Life Aquarium amongst others.
 It’s a really nice way to spend an afternoon, you can also relax in the middle of the complex on their patch of artificial grass and watch the world go by.
-We decided to head up the Coca Cola Orlando Eye, which is well worth a ride.
+We decided to head up the wheel, which is well worth a ride.
 You get to experience a 4D cinematic short film before you head on, and then you get to experience beautiful views of the Florida skyline.
 We loved the relaxing ride, it was quiet enough that we got a whole capsule to ourselves and they were playing some soppy power ballads during our ‘flight’ which we all sang along to.
 It was a really lovely memory of our trip.
 We then finished off at the Ben and Jerry’s shop, eating ice creams in the sunshine.
 I definitely recommend it for a bit of a break from the mayhem of the parks.

 It’s a pretty well known fact that Orlando has some incredible shopping experiences to offer and that in itself can be a little confusing.
 Another great thing is that going shopping doesn’t mean you have to miss out on valuable time having fun in the parks as a lot of the malls and outlets stay open until 11pm in some cases.
 We headed to the Orlando International Premium Outlets which is situated on International Drive so close to all the action and perfect for visiting after a day at the parks.
 There’s more than 180 stores there, including Kate Spade, UGG, Nike, Victoria’s Secret and Bath and Body Works (BEST CANDLES EVER!)
 They also have a couple of other premises, including The Florida Mall which we also visited and is well worth a visit.
 There’s also loads of places to eat as well.